aMOPel/nixpkgs/pkgs/build-support/deno/fetch-deno-deps/readme.md

 means a new build container and build environment etc. So the disk IO can become a bottleneck if this goes into the thousands.

----

-**packaging in nixpkgs vs packaging while developing:**
+##### "Packaging in nixpkgs" vs "packaging while developing"

 There are two different user scenarios to consider:

 1. Package maintainers in Nixpkgs, that want to package some remote source code using the build-helper.

    Since they can't use IFD, they can't just fetch the source code in a build and then import that lock file in Nix.

    This usually means, they provide the hash manually.

    Sometimes the remote source code does not have a lock-file.
    Then they have to generate and vendor the lock file in the Nixpkgs repo.

 2. Developers, writing their own language package, that want to package their local code with Nix using the build-helper.

    Developers usually don't care about IFD, but they do care about the nuisance of having to manually change the hash every time they import a new package while developing.

----

-**Problem:**
+##### Summary

 So to summarize: